nush16/T3A2-A/readme.md

 ## Purpose

- The current application the GP clinic uses is quite outdated, so the goal of is to revolutionise appointment management and improve the overall healthcare experience.
-The application also seeks to streamline the scheduling and oversight of medical visits for both doctors and patients by leveraging technology and providing a user-friendly platform.
-The goal is to increase efficiency, lower administrative costs, and optimise clinic operations.
-This application will allow doctors to properly organise their schedules, retrieve patient information, and provide personalised care.
-Finally, the goal of this software is to provide a seamless, efficient, and patient-centered healthcare experience, revolutionising how appointments are scheduled and handled in the digital era.
+The current application used by the GP clinic is quite outdated and requires a revamp to revolutionize appointment management and enhance the overall healthcare experience.
+The goal of the new application is to streamline the scheduling and oversight of medical visits for doctors, leveraging technology to provide a user-friendly platform.
+This includes the efficient management of appointments, easy access to patient appointment information, and convenient retrieval of patient contact details and past appointments.
+By achieving these goals, the application aims to increase efficiency, reduce administrative costs, and optimize clinic operations.

 ## Functionality / Features